aditya2001/selenium-java-cucumber-jenkins/README.md

 Web test automation example project using IntelliJ IDEA Community, Java, Maven, TestNG, Selenium , Cucumber and Page Object Model (POM)

 # Setup Project
+Easy way-
+1) Create a empty repository on github
+2) Use git clone to clone the repository on local
+3) Create a maven project locally and copy the content to this newly cloned empty repository.
+4) Thats it and you can use git commands pull and push

+Proper way
-1) Open github and create a new repository with same name as loca
+1) Open github and create a new repository with same name as local
 2) Open eclipse and create a new Maven project
 3) open gitbash and type below commands
 4) git init to initialize or convert existing project to git repo